-The public comment period for the Comprehensive waiver amendment ran from April 13th - May 13th, 2022.
+The public comment period for the Comprehensive waiver amendment ran from May 1st - May 31st, 2023.
 DHCF collaborated with the Wyoming Governor's Council on Developmental Disabilities (WGCDD) to promote the public comment period.
 The WGCDD promoted the public comment period on the email lists and social media outlets available to them.
-Communications were sent to the Developmental Disability (DD) email lists on April 13th, April 19th, and May 6th.
-A public forum was conducted via phone conference on Thursday, April 21st, 2022 from 1:00pm - 2:30pm.
-Case managers were strongly encouraged to ensure that participants and families are aware of the public comment period, and provide information on where the documents and other relevant information can be found.
+Communications were sent to the Developmental Disability (DD) email lists on April 28th, May 8th, and May 26th.
+A public forum was conducted via phone conference on Friday, May 12th, 2022 from 10:00am - 11:00am.
+Case managers were strongly encouraged to ensure that participants and families were aware of the public comment period, and provide information on where the documents and other relevant information could be found.

-The Comprehensive and Supports Waiver SFY2023 Provider Rate Study, a summary of the proposed changes, the proposed fee schedule, and the full waiver application were published to the DHCF website at https://health.wyo.gov/healthcarefin/hcbs/hcbs-public-notices/ on April 13th, 2022.
+The Comprehensive and Supports Waiver SFY2023 Provider Rate Study, a summary of the proposed changes, the proposed fee schedule, and the full waiver application were published to the DHCF website at https://health.wyo.gov/healthcarefin/hcbs/hcbs-public-notices/ on April 28th, 2023.

-DHCF distributed a Notice of Intent to Amend to Tribal Governments on March 14th, 2022.
+DHCF distributed a Notice of Intent to Amend to Tribal Governments on March 29th, 2023.
 The notice invited Tribal Governments to submit written comments and/or request additional consultation within 30 days of the notice.
 The Tribal Governments were invited and encouraged to submit public comments through the broader public comment period as well.

-A public notification was published to the Casper Star Tribune and the Wyoming Tribune on April 10th, 2022 and May 8th, 2022.
-The text of the public notice will be available upon request.
+A public notification was published to the Casper Star Tribune and the Wyoming Tribune on April 30th, 2023 and May 14th, 2023.
+The text of the public notice was available upon request.